1. What assets can I use to make a gift to The Nature Conservancy?

 - Gifts of personal property, like art, books and collectibles, are fully deductible so long as they are relevant to our mission.
 We can advise you on this point.
 Please contact us for more information.

 - Bequests do not generate a lifetime income tax deduction.
 They are exempt from estate tax.

 - Similarly, life insurance distributions to The Nature Conservancy are not income-tax deductible, but are exempt from estate tax.
 If you have made us the irrevocable owner and beneficiary of a policy during your lifetime, you may deduct annual gifts that offset premium payments (for more details on this point, see Question 4 below).

-- The charitable deduction for a gift that returns income to you, such as a charitable gift annuity or a charitable remainder trust, is the fair market value of the gift asset minus the present value of the income interest you retain.
+- The charitable deduction for a gift that returns income to you, such as a charitable gift annuity, is the fair market value of the gift asset minus the present value of the income interest you retain.

 4. I want to set up a life insurance policy, name The Nature Conservancy as beneficiary, but retain ownership of the policy.
 Can I deduct the premium payments I make?